abhishekpaturkar/SPPU-COMP-TE-SEM5-PRACTICALS/README.md

 ## Introduction

 In the third year of the Computer Engineering program at SPPU, students undertake various laboratory assignments to reinforce their knowledge of theoretical concepts and gain hands-on experience.
-This repository is created to centralize the lab assignment codes for Laboratory Practices - 1 (LP-1) and the Database Management System (DBMS) lab.
+This repository is created to centralize the lab assignment codes for Laboratory Practices - 1 (LP-1) which include SPOS and DS (Distributed Systems) and the Database Management System (DBMS) lab.

 ## Lab Assignments